makendon/kits-dna/projects.md

 ## :pound: Price Scraper

-I’m planning to follow [Replit’s 100 days of code](https://replit.com/learn/100-days-of-python).
+I’m planning to follow ["Replit’s 100 days of code"](https://replit.com/learn/100-days-of-python).
 On day 100 you build a product price scraper using `python`.
 Not sure what products i’ll scrape but this project will hopefully get me started in programming.

 ___